Your membership has expired

 Dishwashers

-The budget-friendly LG LDFC2423V is still available for its Labor Day price.
+The budget-friendly LG LDFC2423V is now just $30 more than its best price.
 The brand got dinged in our member surveys for its middling reliability and satisfaction scores, but this appliance has a lot going for it, starting with its stellar washing performance.
 It’s also considerably less expensive than the Bosch models that dominate this category.
 This model is also fairly quiet when running and has some of the design elements that make life a lot easier, like a soil sensor, an adjustable upper rack, adjustable tines, and a time-remaining display.
 That said, its drying performance is just okay.

 French-Door Refrigerators